bioquaintum/pyborg/README.md

-# pyborg: Python Brain Organoid Simulator
+# pybrainorg: Python Brain Organoid Simulator

-**pyborg** is a Python module designed for simulating brain organoids, leveraging the power and flexibility of the Brian2 spiking neural network simulator.
+**pybrainorg** is a Python module designed for simulating brain organoids, leveraging the power and flexibility of the Brian2 spiking neural network simulator.
 It provides a structured framework to model neurons and synapses within organoids, simulate their development and activity, and interact with them using simulated Microelectrode Arrays (MEAs) and calcium imaging techniques.

 ## Objective

-The primary goal of `pyBOrg` is to provide researchers with an accessible, modular, and extensible in-silico platform to:
+The primary goal of `pybrainorg` is to provide researchers with an accessible, modular, and extensible in-silico platform to:
 *   Model the formation and maturation of neural networks in brain organoids.
 *   Simulate electrophysiological experiments, including MEA-based stimulation and recording.
 *   Simulate calcium imaging experiments to observe network activity with high spatial resolution.